Continuing Education Unit Policies and Procedures

 14.3 Applying for Self-Generated CEU Credits

 IAABC credential holders may apply for self-generated CEUs by filling out the CEU Application form on the IAABC website and submitting any required fee.
-The code will be delivered to the credential holder upon approval by the IAABC Education Program.
+The code will be delivered to the credential holder upon approval by the IAABC Continuing Education Program.

 14.4 Limitations on Self-Generated CEU Credits